Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Exponential sum approximation

+Let us relate this result to the Fourier subspace problem described in \cref{sec:Fouriersubspace}.
+For any $(\bfx,\bfa)\in\calP(16\pi/n,r)$, given data of the form $\Phi_n(\bfx)\bfa+\bfz\in \C^n$ and arbitrary $\bfz$ such that $\|\bfz\|_2\leq \alpha\sqrt n$, we have produced a method $U_\psi$ such that estimates the Fourier subspace $U:=U(\bfx)$ better than the minimax lower bound in \cref{thm:Fouriersubspace2}.
+This is a contradiction, which completes the proof. \end{proof}

-Now we are ready to derive a two sided bounded for the minimax error which will also show that the Gradient-MUSIC Fourier subspace estimator is optimal in $m$ and the noise-to-signal ratio $\alpha^2$.
+Now we are ready to derive a two-sided bound for the minimax error which will also show that Gradient-MUSIC produces an exponential sum and its performance guarantee is optimal in $n$, the noise-to-signal ratio $\alpha^2$, and subspace dimension $r$.